The Bridge (Warsaw): Construction

 The project's final concept was unveiled in January 2021.
 Construction began in July 2021 with works on the underground structure of the building.
 In October 2022, the foundation work and parking facilities of the tower were completed.

 In late December 2022, the development of the core and above-ground floors began.
 By May 2023, when the building reached its eighth floor, developer Ghelamco announced that the skyscraper had been gaining one floor per week.
 Work on the glass facade of the tower started in September 2023.
 The Bridge was topped out in February 2024.

+In July 2026 Eastnine acquires the building from Ghelamco.